 Speed - I am fine with speed, however I much prefer quality arguments that resound your point.
 In life, you're going to be a more effective advocate when you can in depth explain and strike the opposition rather than just saying nonsense you dont understand.
 I will let you know in round if speed is an issue.
 Dont let me throw you of

 Madi Gackenbach Paradigm

 In LD, I’ve gotten much more progressive, but I tend to still favor traditional.
-I am not a fan of Theory, I rarely ever vote for it.
-Kritiks are also not a favorite, I feel like they are too generic and lazy debating.
+Kritiks are not a favorite, I feel like they are too generic and lazy debating.
 On case attacks are important!
-CPs, PICs, RoB, DAs, are all good.
+Theory, CPs, PICs, RoB, DAs, are all good.